ssimontacchi/CarND-LaneLines-P1/writeup.md

 ### 2. Potential shortcomings

-One potential shortcoming would be that if a stray light colored pixel appears near a line, it can throw off the angle of the main line momentarily.
+One potential shortcoming found during video analysis would be when a stray light colored pixel appears near a line, as it can throw off the angle of the main line momentarily.

 To deal with this, if there is no appropriate candidate line, I do not draw any line at all, which leaves brief moments when lane lines are not explicitly identified.